csquinn/SnipeTools/README.md

 	- Marks each scanned asset as ready to deploy at the office, following all inventory conventions

 3. Deprovision
-	- Marks each scanned asset as deprovisioned at the office or storage, following all inventory conventions (any maybe also on Google Admin)
+	- Marks each scanned asset as deprovisioned at the office or storage, following all inventory conventions (and also optionally on Google Admin)

 Each of the tools work in a similar way